lacusdoloris/medium-sized-industrialisation/README.rst

 User Installation Guide
 -----------------------

-Bigger Industrialisation is not yet published on Modrinth.
-When it is, you will be able to download it from directly within your launcher automatically.
+Bigger Industrialisation is published on `Modrinth`_.
+You can download both the client and server-only packs there, or install it through your launcher.

 You can get the latest tagged release from `the releases page <https://github.com/Fuyukai/bigger-industrialisation/releases>`__ and the latest development builds `from here <https://nightly.link/Fuyukai/bigger-industrialisation/workflows/ci/mizuki>`__.